 The Institutions will strive to accommodate the complainant's requests for confidentiality or non- action in most cases, to the extent possible consistent with the Institutions' legal obligations.
 There may be times when, in order to provide a safe, non-discriminatory environment for all students and employees, the Institutions may not be able to honor a complainant's request for confidentiality or non-action.
-The presence of one or more of the factors above could lead the Institutions to move forward with a complainant).
+The presence of one or more of the factors above could lead the Institutions to move forward with a complaint resolution process (even without the participation of the complainant).
 In this instance, a Title IX Coordinator will inform the complainant and may, at the complainant asked the Institutions not to investigate and that the Institutions determined it needed to do so.
 A complainant can choose not to participate in any complaint resolution process.